fofr/govuk-design-history-old/README.md

 # Document the history of your designs

-[Design history](https://design-history.herokuapp.com/) is built using the [GOV.UK prototyping kit](https://github.com/alphagov/govuk-prototype-kit).
+[Design history](https://design-history.herokuapp.com/) is an application built using the [GOV.UK prototyping kit](https://github.com/alphagov/govuk-prototype-kit).

-You should fork this repository and use its tools to begin documenting your designs.
+Fork this repository to use its tools and begin documenting your designs.

 ## Document your designs